Easy Keto Chaffle Recipe – Crispy Low-Carb Waffles

 Reuben Sandwich Chaffle – Layer corned beef, swiss cheese, sauerkraut, and thousand island dressing between two chaffles.

-Club Chaffle Sandwich – The traditional low-carb chaffle recipe makes delicious sandwich bread.
+Club Chaffle Sandwich – The traditional low-carb chaffle recipe makes delicious chaffle sandwiches.
 Add your favorite lunchmeats, lettuce, cheese, tomato, and condiments for a fantastic keto club sandwich.
 Pepperoni would be a yummy addition as well.

 Sweet Chaffle Ideas

-Keto Chocolate Chip Chaffles – Crisp, vanilla chaffles studded with mouthwatering Lily’s sugar-free chocolate chips.
+Keto Chocolate Chip Chaffles – Crisp, vanilla chaffles filled with mouthwatering Lily’s sugar-free chocolate chips are yummy for breakfast or dessert!

-Maple Pumpkin Keto Waffles – Fall-flavored chaffles bursting with pumpkin pie spice flavor, sweetened naturally with maple syrup.
+Maple Pumpkin Keto Waffles – Fall-flavored chaffles bursting with pumpkin pie spice flavor, sweetened naturally with sugar-free maple syrup.
+I love these for dessert with keto vanilla ice cream and roasted pecans!
+You’ve got to try it if you like pumpkin spice!
+You’ll thank me, promise.

-Sweet Waffle Chaffle – Simply top chaffles with butter and sugar-free syrup for a delicious keto chaffle waffle.
+Sweet Waffle Chaffle – Add butter and sugar-free syrup for a delicious keto waffle.

 Frequently Asked Chaffle Questions: